exonum/exonum-doc/src/architecture/transactions.md

 Transaction processing rules are defined in [services](services.md);
 these rules determine business logic of any Exonum-powered blockchain.

-Exonum transactions are an entity within messages.
-Except for the transaction, a messages also contains the public key of the message author, the type and class of the message and the message signature.
-This approach allowed the separation of business logic and information related to authorization within a message.
+Exonum transactions are an entity within [messages](#messages).
+Except for the transaction, a message also contains a public key of the message author, a type and class of the message and a message signature.
+This approach allowed the separation of the business logic and information related to authorization within a message.

 Transactions are executed